 The skin is a vital organ.
 Indeed, with a total area of about 20 square feet, it is the largest organ of our bodies.
 We cannot live without it.
 One square inch of skin is composed of 19 million cells, 625 sweat glands, 90 oil glands, 65 hair follicles, 19,000 sensory cells, and 4 meters of blood vessels.
-The skin protects, provides immunity, excretes, breathes, and is involved in thermal balance.
+The skin protects, provides immunity, excretes, breathes, and maintains thermal balance.
 The outer part of the epidermis helps maintain fluid balance.
 How can we keep it healthy and slow down its aging?

 1. Don’t Smoke